 “Advertising on Facebook is like plastering your district in billboards"

-That's the way our client thinks about social advertising.
+That's the way our client thinks about social advertising and Facebook political candidate pages.
 He is not concerned about the exact right message getting to the exact right person, that’s for digital agencies to worry about.
 As a State House candidate, he just needs to cover the ground to get name recognition up.
 His team spent a couple of hours a week making sure his advertising is hitting the right towns and suburbs with the latest messaging based on recent feedback.
 They don’t worry any further than that.

 When I asked what his strategy was for developing supporters digitally he broke it down very simply.
 Getting someone you don’t know to support you with their time or money is hard.
 You need to give them one of two things:

 - You need to embody about 80-100% of what they believe

 - You need to be someone that they believe can get something done